philcifone/ansible/README.md

 - filebrowser.yml
 - philcifone.yml

 These are set to my desired specifications and distros for each container.
 While I have snapshots of all of these I figured it wouldn't hurt to create playbooks for them as well.
+Would like to add additional playbooks for installing/configuring the services they each provide.